Sjantos/PEA/README.md

-# PEA_P1
-Planning effective algorithms project 1
+# PEA - Planning effective algorithms

+Problem: TSP
+At this time only first project was made, there will be another two.

+Project 1: Dynamic programming